dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 The ray, on command, bends by 90∘.
 It travels along and gets reminded again.
 The distance of closest approach is still 𝑟, so 𝜃 is still 90∘.
 The beam traces out a square.
 Although the ray doesn't actually follow this path with its sharp corners, the path illustrates the fundamental feature of the 𝜃 ∼ 1 regime: The ray is in orbit around the star.

 When 𝜃 ∼ 1, light gets captured by the strong gravitational field.
-The third regime, 𝜃 ≫ 1, doesn't introduce a new physical phenomenon—the light is still captured by the gravitational field.
+The third regime, 𝜃 ≫ 1, doesn't introduce a new physical phenomenon — the light is still captured by the gravitational field.
 In either regime, the mass is a black hole.

 Problem 8.6